 The RED-HF (Reduction of Events With Darbepoetin Alfa in Heart Failure) Trial, which started in 2006, had randomized 2,278 patients with heart failure and anemia to receive either Aranesp or placebo.

 The FDA on Tuesday released the full text of a warning letter sent last week to St. Jude Medical.
 The company had previously disclosed the existence of the letter in an SEC filing but did not make clear the full extent of the FDA warning.
-The letter from the FDA is the latest in a series of setbacks and challenges to the company’s Durata and Riata ICD leads.
+The letter from the FDA is the latest in a series of setbacks, short term loans UK and challenges to the company’s Durata and Riata ICD leads.